Issue Summary

 AASCU joins fellow student aid advocates in calling on Congress to protect this proven investment and preserve current eligibility and award size.

 No program authorized under the Higher Education Act of 1965 has had more success or impact than the federal Pell Grant.
-A proven program that has been the foundation of federal student aid for decades, the Pell Grant unlocks the doors of higher education and opportunity to students of low- and moderate-incomes with a maximum annual award of $7,395.
+A proven program that has been the foundation of federal student aid for decades, the Pell Grant unlocks the doors of higher education and opportunity for students from low- and moderate-income backgrounds, with a maximum annual award of $7,395.
 Since 1972, more than 216 million students have received a Pell Grant.
-Undergraduates at regional public universities (RPUs), which are composed of 520 four-year public colleges and universities, were more likely to be Pell recipients (38%) than undergraduates at non-RPUs (25%).
+Undergraduates at regional public universities (RPUs), which comprise 520 four-year public colleges and universities, were more likely to be Pell recipients (38%) than undergraduates at non-RPUs (25%).

 Pell Grants effectively create pathways for students to earn a degree, join the workforce, and achieve greater social and economic mobility.
-Yet, the maximum award has not kept up with the rising cost of postsecondary education or inflation for decades.
-Students today face challenges far beyond their control, but greater increases to the federal Pell Grant is a sustainable, long-term solution.
+Yet, the maximum award has not kept up with the rising costs of postsecondary education or inflation for decades.
+Students today face challenges far beyond their control, but a greater increase to the federal Pell Grant is a sustainable, long-term solution.

-If Congress chooses not to #PRESERVEPELL, the Pell Grant shortfall will result in decreased grant eligibility and/or cuts to award amounts.
+If Congress chooses not to #PRESERVEPELL, the estimated $5.5 billion Pell Grant shortfall will result in decreased grant eligibility and/or cuts to award amounts.

-From its inception over half a century ago, the Pell Grant program has always been a precise and tested federal benefit based primarily on a student’s expected family contribution and the cost of attendance (COA).
-Yet, it has not kept up with inflation and the needs of today’s students.
-If Congress chooses not to address the current Pell Grant shortfall it will necessitate a decrease in postsecondary access and affordability for current and future students with the greatest financial need.
+Since its inception more than half a century ago, the Pell Grant program has been a precise, well-tested federal benefit based primarily on a student’s expected family contribution and the cost of attendance (COA).
+Yet, it has not kept pace with inflation and the needs of today’s students.
+If Congress chooses not to address the estimated Pell Grant shortfall of $5.5 billion in FY26, it will decrease postsecondary access and affordability for current and future students with the greatest financial need.

 Family income of the 6 million 2022-23 Pell Grant recipients